aishanawaz6/aishanawaz6/README.md

 # About Me

 👋 Hello there!
-I'm Aisha Nawaz, a final year Computer Science student born and raised in Kuwait.
+I'm Aisha Nawaz, a final year Computer Science student from Pakistan.
 My passion lies in the captivating world of Data Science.

 📚 Academic Pursuits:
 I've been pursuing my CS degree with a focus on Statistics, Mathematics, and Artificial Intelligence.
 Throughout my academic journey, I've taken on challenging projects that involve working with real-world datasets.